ReneBri/NotesApp-Frontend/README.md

 # DOCUMENTATION

+## OVERVIEW

+This is a user login / authentication template built using React and Firebase Authentication v8.

+I have build this for multiple reasons:
+* To lower the time it takes to build app ideas in the future.
+Especially now to be able to approach others to work together on group projects.
+* Consolidate knowledge learnt during my courses.
+* Prove that I can do it.
+* Hopefully receive feedback from peers about what I can improve / what I did wrong.

+Please, if you come across this and have any feedback or ideas for improvement, I would be happy to hear from you.

+More documentation to come over the next week...

 ## AUTHENTICATION HOOKS

 All of the authentication hooks generally follow the same structure, with the exceptions of ‘useValidateUserInput’ & ‘useChangeEmail’, which I will give their own sections at the end.